Reed Gusciora: Housing and economic development

 Within his first 6 months of holding office, Gusciora reported that his administration had received $17 million in new public and private grant funding and that there were pursuing $19 million in grants and aid.

 Gusciora also stated that $6 million in Community Development Block Grants (from 2011 to 2018), from the U.S. Department of Housing and Urban Development, was in the process of being unfrozen.
 On January 21, 2020, Gusciora stated that the U.S. Department of Housing and Urban Development had decided to release funds to the Capital City because of Gusciora's re-hiring of key positions needed for the appropriate management of federal funds.
 While most of the funding was used to pay back the city for past projects, the rest will go into public facility renovations and improvements for senior centers.

 In September 2019, Gusciora touted the results of Trenton's monthly public property auction as the largest and most successful in the city's history.
 On that day alone, 86 City-owned properties, valued at a collective $3.3 million, were auctioned off, and went back on the tax rolls.
 Around the same time, Gusciora and the Trenton Housing Authority (THA) won $1.3 million in Choice Neighborhood Planning and Action Grant funds, distributed by the U.S. Department of Housing and Urban Development to develop a comprehensive neighborhood transformation plan for Donnelly Homes.

-In December 2019, Ordinance 19–80 and 19–79, legislation that Gusciora designed and advocated for was passed by the City Council.
-The legislation authorized sidewalk cafés (without City approval) and the distribution of alcohol for brunch on Sunday mornings earlier (earlier than neighboring municipalities).
+In December 2019, legislation that Gusciora designed and advocated for authorizing sidewalk cafés without City approval and the distribution of alcohol for brunch on Sunday mornings was passed by the City Council.

 Public safety

 On October 15, 2019, Gusciora announced that the city had been awarded $85,000 from the U.S. Department of Homeland Security through the Federal Emergency Management Agency's 2019 Port Security Grant Program.
-The funds subsidized the purchase of 3 watercraft with engines, dive rescue equipment, and additional supplies.
+The funds subsidized the purchase of three watercraft with engines, dive rescue equipment, and additional supplies.

 Gusciora spearheaded the creation of a Real Time Crime Center, a partnership with the New Jersey State Police, to prevent future criminal activity.

 In 2022, Darrell L. Clarke and members of the Philadelphia City Council met with Gusciora to learn about Trenton's crime reduction strategies after Trenton went three summer months without a homicide.